swcarpentry-ja/carpentries-coc/topic_folders/mentoring/discussion_session.md

 - collecting feedback from instructors who have recently taught.

-- engaging newly trained instructors and evaluating their participating using a subset of questions described in the checkout procedure.
+- engaging newly trained instructors and evaluating their participation using a subset of questions described in the checkout procedure.

 - encouraging attendees to create issues or pull requests to correct problems.